Skip to Main Content

 Prior to joining the IOG in May 2018, Rhonda worked for a variety of private, public, and non-profit organizations including the Association of Universities and Colleges of Canada (now Universities Canada), the Natural Sciences and Engineering Research Council, the University of Ottawa, and the Public Policy Forum.

 Rhonda has a Bachelor of Public Relations from Mount Saint Vincent University and a Master’s degree in Science, Technology and Innovation studies from the University of Edinburgh, with distinction.
-Rhonda received the University of Edinburgh’s David Edge prize for her dissertation.
+In 2024, Rhonda received the King Charles lll Coronation Medal for contributions to science culture in Canada.

-Rhonda is fueled by coffee, reading, travel, and spending time outdoors.
+Rhonda lives in Ottawa with her husband Alan.
+She is fueled by coffee, reading, travel, and spending time outdoors.